Estimate Hitting Time by Hitting Probability for Elitist Evolutionary Algorithms: Preliminaries

-Directed graphs have been utilized to visualize the behavior of EAs~\cite{chong2019new,chong2019coevolutionary,he2023fast}.
-In a directed graph $(V, A)$, the set $V$ represents the vertices, where vertex $k$ corresponds to level $S_k$.
-The set $A$ represents the arcs, where arc $(k, \ell)$ indicates the transition from $S_k$ to $S_\ell$, provided that $p_{\scriptscriptstyle\min}(X_k, S_\ell) > 0$.
+Digraphs have been utilized to visualize the behavior of EAs~\cite{chong2019new,chong2019coevolutionary,he2023fast}.
+In a digraph $(V, A)$, the set $V$ represents the vertices, where vertex $k$ corresponds to level $S_k$.
+The set $A$ represents the arcs, where arc $(k, \ell)$ indicates the transition from $S_k$ to $S_\ell$, provided that for some $X_k \in S_k$, $p(X_k, S_\ell) > 0$.
+Fig.~\ref{fig:Jump} shows an example of a digraph.